Some Simple Guides

 “A broadly accurate guide or principle, based on experience or practice rather than theory.”

-Here is a favorite, very handy, ROT, quoted from the excellent reference provided below:
+Here is a favorite, very handy, Rule-Of-Thumb, quoted from the excellent reference provided below:

 "Aerobic cultures of microorganisms are particularly suitable for the removal of organic matter in the concentration range between 50 and 4,000 mg/L as biodegradable chemical oxygen demand (COD).
 At lower concentrations, carbon absorption is often more economical, although biochemical operations are being used for treatment of contaminated groundwaters that contain less than 50 mg/L of COD.
 Although they must often be followed by aerobic cultures to provide an effluent suitable for discharge, anaerobic cultures are frequently used for high strength wastewaters because they do not require oxygen, give you less excess biomass, and produce methane gas as a usable product.
 If the COD concentration to be removed is above 50,000 mg/L, however, then evaporation and incineration may be more economical.
 Anaerobic cultures are also used to treat wastewaters of moderate strength (down to ~1,000 mg/L as COD), and have been proposed for use with dilute wastewaters as well.
 It should be emphasized that the concentrations given are for soluble organic matter.
 Suspended or colloidal organic matter is often removed more easily from the main wastewater stream by physical or chemical means, and then treated in a concentrated form.
 However, mixtures of soluble, colloidal, and suspended organic matter are often treated by biochemical means."